grafana/grafana/docs/sources/features/datasources/azuremonitor.md

 - `Azure Log Analytics`
 - `Insights Analytics`

-The query editor will change depending on which one you pick.
+The query editor changes depending on which one you pick.
 Azure Monitor is the default.

-As of 7.1+, Insights Analytics was added and replaces the former edit mode from within Application Insights.
+Starting in Grafana 7.1, Insights Analytics replaced the former edit mode from within Application Insights.

-## Querying the Azure Monitor service
+## Query the Azure Monitor service

 The Azure Monitor service provides metrics for all the Azure services that you have running.
 It helps you understand how your applications on Azure are performing and to proactively find issues affecting your applications.